Cheapest

 With only two trains running daily, finding cheap train tickets from Milan to Brig-Glis will really come down to what you’re bringing with you and whether you want a first or second class seat.
 Do your travel plans necessitate that your ticket be both fully refundable and fully exchangeable, or will you settle for just refundable?
 Do you need to bring a bike or a pet, as doing so may incur extra charges?
 Are you sure your alarm will go off in time for you to make the morning train so you won’t have to worry about buying another ticket on the afternoon train, or having to shell out more money for a hotel until the following day?
 You’ll want to factor all of these things into buying your ticket, as you don’t want your trip unnecessarily complicated by having to pay more to make it to Brig-Glis because you missed one of the only two trains running.
 Book in advance as much as you can, and be flexible with your dates if the day or time you want to travel is sold out.
 Above all, enjoy your trip!

-You can find the most popular departure train station for this journey, Milano Centrale, located approximately 2.3 miles (3.7 km) from the city center of Milan.
-The most popular arrival train station in Brig-Glis, called Brig, is located around 0.6 miles (925 m) away from its city center.
+Passengers board the train most frequently from Milano Centrale, which is located around 2.3 miles (3.7 km) away from the city centre, and they get off the train at Brig, located 0.6 miles (925 m) away from the city centre.

 Here are some other resources that might have the information you need